lemire/talks/2026/quebec/quebec2026.md

 ## Data sourcing

-- Prefer official/government sources: Statistics Canada, Statistique Canada, data.gouv, U.S. Census, Eurostat, World Bank, OECD, etc.
+- Prefer official/government sources
 - Prefer machine-readable formats in this order: **CSV > JSON > HTML table**
 - Use WebSearch + WebFetch to locate the dataset URL.
-Verify the URL returns the expected format before scripting.
 - Record the exact source URL and access date for the README.

 ## Python environment